 * Investors await clues on pace of U.S. monetary tightening

-(Updates prices, graphic) JOHANNESBURG, Aug 8 (Reuters) - Gold pared its gains on Tuesday after the U.S. dollar turned positive as investors awaited U.S. inflation figures later this week for further clues about the pace of interest rate rises.
+(Recasts; updates prices; adds comment, byline, NEW YORK dateline) NEW YORK/JOHANNESBURG, Aug 8 (Reuters) - Gold fell to a two-week low on Tuesday after U.S. jobs data came in better than expected and the dollar turned positive, while investors awaited U.S. inflation figures later this week for further clues about the pace of interest rate rises.

 Holdings at the SPDR Gold Trust , the world's largest

-In other precious metals, silver inched up 0.4
+In other precious metals, platinum was 0.3 percent

-(Additional reporting by Nithin Prasad and Arpan Varghese in Bengaluru; editing by David Clarke)
+(Additional reporting by Nithin Prasad and Arpan Varghese in Bengaluru; editing by David Clarke and Chizu Nomiyama)